 This panel will explore the “Myths and Facts of the Prison Industrial Complex”.
 We will lay out the realities as to the numbers of private prisons currently in operation, its effects on incarceration rates and the prison for profit agenda.
 Is the “Prison Industrial Complex” responsible for the large number of Black and Brown inmates?

 Understanding Solitary Confinement, mass incarceration of Immigrants and Refugees as a human rights violation.

 Under the current government immigrants and refugees who once had the promise of freedom are being rounded up and imprisoned, they now live in fear, striped of their hopes of freedom.
 How do we as a Nation recover from this violation and betrayal?
-How do we advocate for those experiencing the cruelty of this regime?
-In addition the practice of placing inmates in Solitary Confinement creates long lasting damage to their mental and physical health.
+How do we advocate for those experiencing the cruelty of this regime, as well as those experiencing the cruelty of placing inmates, specifically transgender individuals in Solitary Confinement which tends to create long lasting damage to their mental and physical health.

 We are losing the future - What's the truth behind the Mass Incarceration of our Youth - Community Leaders and stake holders explore the facts and data behind the incarceration of the poor, black and brown youth with the sole intent to find solutions to this epidemic.

 ROUNDTABLE - COMMUNITY DISCUSSION (New York)